kizto86/Interactive-form-validation/README.md

+## Interactive form validation

+JavaScript and jQuery library is used to enhance an interactive registration form for a fictional conference by adding customized and conditional behavior, validate user input before submission and provide helpful error messages when the user enters invalid information into the form field

-## Description
+## technologies

-An interactive registration form for a fictional conference called "FullStack Conf.
-The form validates the user's input before submission.
-The form was created with Jquery Library.
+JavaScript and jQuery library